abstractmachines/r-stats-probability/README.md

 A pmf measures the scalar value of a discrete variable, and a PDF (probability density function) measures the probability that a continuous random variable will have a certain range.

-Note in R, the "density function," invoked via `dhyper(y, r, N-r, n)`, this function measures a discrete random variable's scalar value, such as our hypergeometric example in R;
+Note in R, the "density function," invoked via `dhyper(y, r, N-r, n)`, this function measures a discrete random variable's scalar value, such as our hypergeometric example in R; there's a bit of oddness here, since we've used this function for _discrete_ random variables.

 Also in R, the "probability distribution function" is invoked via `phyper(4, r, N-r, n)`.